Skip to Content

 Yes, hops is exactly what you think it is.
 This is what they use in beer!
 You can use the flower and the green cones of the hops plant to make tea for anxiety!
 Maybe that’s why beer helps us relax sometimes…?

-pouring green tea - best teas for anxiety
+pouring green tea from a teapot into a small teacup as a best teas for anxiety

 10. Liquorice